 - Bake at 350 degrees for 30-35 minutes or until a toothpick stuck in the middle comes out clean.

 Alternative method for baking: Use a 9-inch round cake pan.
 Grease the pan and cut out parchment paper to fit the bottom.
 Cook per instructions above.
 Allow the cake to cool for about 10 minutes and turn it out onto a wire rack or cake plate to cool.
 Top with frosting, if desired, and cut into wedges.
 We’ve used whipped coconut cream and whipped dairy cream with fresh raspberries.
+If you are looking for a dairy-free alternative you should try the Avocado Chocolate Frosting!

 Makes 9-12 servings